inkiput/inkiput/README.md

   - pronouns: they/them

-  - epic game: valorant (horror), bandori, project sekai, muse dash, djmax respect, stardew valley, honkai starail, more...

-  - thumbs up emoji: my FRIENDS. my GAMES. my PC. my FAN, and my DRAWINGS
+  - thumbs up emoji: games, pc, air conditioner

   - learning: everything
   can do a bit of hmtl, css, c++,javascript, markdown, and python (DO NOT ASK ME ABOUT C# I AM IN PAIN)